Visual Literacies as Visual Imageries

-1. Visual Literacy as Theory
+1. Visual Literacy as a Focus and Framework

 ~What are the modes and nodes of interdisciplinary connections to visual literacy in your field?